AustinAndersenBE/anime-list-app/README.md

 # MyAnimeList

 This project is a full-stack web application built using a combination of modern technologies and libraries.
 It is designed to provide a seamless user experience, with a focus on performance, security, and maintainability.
+It is deloyed on https://my-anime-list-z6is.onrender.com using Render.

 Technologies/API Used
 - React: A JavaScript library for building user interfaces.